yu-design/pharmipam/README.md

 Project made during the computer science's bacherlor third year.
 This project's purpose is to learn Angular, symfony and different things.
 It's also to learn how to create a project as teams!

+Test git